 University and the University of Arizona College of Medicine, located in sunny,

 first year of curriculum consists of courses taught at the Phoenix

 and the second year of curriculum includes supervised clinical rotations

 located in diverse geographical areas of Arizona, as well as regularly

 scheduled multi-day meetings at the Phoenix campus.

-class of 50 students will be admitted in August each year beginning in 2014.
+class of 50 students is admitted in August each year.

 Requirements for admission

 Tuition and fees

 professionals licensed to practice medicine in a healthcare team.
 PAs are